Nitya-Somani/Namaste-ReactAndTailwind/README.md

 - **Babel.js**

-Thank you for being a part of the TastyFood community!
+Thank you for being a part of the TastyFood Project !
 Bon appétit! 🍽️